 Leslie N. Goodding Scholarship

 Leslie N. Goodding Scholarship was created by Les and Thelma Goodding in memory of Leslie N. Goodding, a noted southwestern botanist.
-This scholarship supports undergraduate students pursing a degree in Ecology and Evolutionary Biology with a 3.6 or higher GPA, who are native of Arizona, New Mexico, or Colorado.
+Eligible undergraduate students must:

 Lucretia B. Hamilton Scholarship